Asset Protection Laws by State

 Homestead Exemptions

-Eight other U.S. jurisdictions also offer unlimited-value homestead exemptions: Texas, Arkansas, Iowa, Kansas, Oklahoma, South Dakota, the District of Columbia, and Puerto Rico.
-Among these, Florida and Texas have the strongest protections but differ in acreage limits and inheritance restrictions.
-Texas allows up to 10 acres in a city and 100 acres (200 for families) in rural areas, far more generous acreage than Florida’s half-acre urban limit.
+A physician who owns a $3 million home outright in Florida or Texas has that entire value protected from a malpractice judgment.
+The same physician in Wyoming, where the exemption caps at $40,000, would have $2,960,000 exposed.
+Among the unlimited-value states, Florida and Texas have the strongest protections but differ in acreage limits and inheritance restrictions.
+Texas allows up to 10 acres in a city and 200 acres for a family in rural areas, far more generous than Florida’s half-acre urban limit.

-Most states cap homestead protection at specific dollar amounts.
+Most states fall between the extremes.
 California’s cap ranges from roughly $300,000 to $600,000 depending on county median home prices.
+Nevada caps its exemption at $605,000.
 New York’s cap varies by county, from approximately $89,375 to $179,975.
-Nevada caps its exemption at $605,000.
-Wyoming’s cap is $40,000, among the lowest in the country.
-In these states, a creditor can force the sale of a home and take everything above the exempted amount.
+In all capped states, a creditor can force the sale of a home and take everything above the exempted amount.

 Wage Garnishment Protections

 Four states prohibit wage garnishment entirely for consumer debts: Texas, Pennsylvania, North Carolina, and South Carolina.
-In these states, a judgment creditor cannot touch a debtor’s paycheck regardless of income level.
+In these states, a judgment creditor cannot touch wages regardless of income level.

 Federal law sets the baseline everywhere else.
 A creditor can garnish the lesser of 25% of disposable earnings or the amount by which weekly pay exceeds 30 times the federal minimum wage ($7.25, producing a protected floor of $217.50 per week).
-Several states improve on this baseline with stronger protections.
+Several states improve on this federal floor.

 Personal Property and Bank Account Exemptions

-Retirement accounts receive the broadest protection.
-ERISA-qualified plans, including 401(k)s, pensions, and profit-sharing plans, are federally protected from creditors in all 50 states.
+Retirement accounts receive the broadest and most uniform protection.
+ERISA-qualified plans (401(k)s, pensions, and profit-sharing plans) are federally protected from creditors in all 50 states.
 IRAs receive varying levels of state protection.
-Some states protect IRAs fully, while others cap the exemption or limit it to amounts reasonably necessary for support.
+Some states protect IRAs without any dollar cap, while others impose limits or restrict protection to amounts reasonably necessary for support.
+Florida protects all IRA types, including inherited IRAs, without any dollar cap, making it one of the strongest IRA protections in the country.

 Bank account protections vary widely.
 Federal law requires banks to automatically protect two months of direct-deposited federal benefits (Social Security, VA benefits, federal retirement) from garnishment.
 Beyond that federal floor, state law controls.
 Some states prohibit bank account garnishment entirely for certain categories of funds, while others allow creditors to freeze and seize account balances with minimal notice.